 If you have questions, please email us at PSEGHomeEnergy@icf.com or call us at 1-855-846-2895

-You may be eligible for PSE&G's Home Weatherization Program for Income-Qualified Customers if you meet all three of these criteria:
+You may be eligible for PSE&G’s Home Weatherization Program for Income-Qualified Customers if you meet at least one of the following criteria:

 Call 1-855-846-2895 between 8 a.m. and 8 p.m.
 Monday through Friday to confirm your eligibility and schedule an appointment.